 Pittsburgh, PA 15217-1350

-On an outpatient basis, the clinical dietitians participate in multidisciplinary Functional Feeding evaluations and treatment and accept referrals for evaluation and nutritional counseling for other children with diabetes, obesity and other similar problems.
+On an outpatient basis, the clinical dietitians participate in multidisciplinary Functional Feeding evaluations and treatment and accept referrals for evaluation and nutritional counseling for other children with obesity and other similar problems.